klauern/blog/content/2016/jdk-9-linker.md

 I don't anticipate that it will completely replace the JDK for some applicaitons, but it brings in a whole new world of options.
+Some features I'm pretty interested in include:

+* improved dynamic language
+* pre-compilation
+* selective runtime includes
-Some features I'm pretty interested to see how things will go include improved dynamic language pre-compilation, selective runtime includes, faster bootstrap/startup times, and likely a whole new host of self-bootstrapping desktop/server applications that don't need to worry nearly as much about having to roll in an entire runtime.
+* faster bootstrap/startup times, and
+* likely a whole new host of self-bootstrapping desktop/server applications that don't need to worry nearly as much about having to roll in an entire runtime

 There are a lot of good resources that I scoured trying to build this, so I'll link to them here in case you'd like to learn for yourself or just have some fun